onramper/docs/docs/index.md

 * <a href="https://btcdirect.eu/en-gb/" target="_blank">BTCDirect (live Soon)</a>
 * <a href="https://ramp.network/" target="_blank">Ramp Network (live Soon)</a>

-We'll continue to contract with and integrate additional gateways.
-We'll also be adding an offramp soon (allowing users to sell crypto for fiat).
+Our ongoing goal is to expand our onramp and offramp offering and global coverage.
+If you have any specific requirements or recommendations feel free to let us know via <a href="mailto:support@onramper.com">support@onramper.com</a>

 # The Widget
-The widget can be easily implemented on your app/wallet, so you can focus on getting users, instead of having to integrate multiple fiat gateways yourself.
+The widget can be easily implemented on your app/wallet, so you can focus on getting users, instead of having to integrate multiple fiat onramps yourself.
 The widget can be integrated in as little as 5 minutes.
 It is possible to customize the widget to only show certain currencies, payment methods, etc. You can also automatically insert the user's public key, and change the widget's colours to match your site/app.

 · <a href="https://widget.onramper.com" target="_blank">Try the widget for yourself.</a>
 · <a href="https://docs.google.com/forms/d/e/1FAIpQLSdnmTskkGA5QJGjC1eVRcqXZouuGe_ojltlBFs5nFClrSl_gA/viewform" target="_blank">Sign up for an production-ready API key.</a>